 With the extent of many companies launching more free apps than paid ones, it is very important to convey the advantages of your application to your customers who are in the paid app cycle.

 If your application has a subscription, then the users who have paid will definitely be more inclined to like your application and stay loyal to your architecture as they would have used the application extensively, and they have understood and leveraged the app features that have helped them with particular tasks.

-Another important thing about monetization is that it is very dependent on all of the above steps: Whatever you market vs what you provide to the users.
-Moreover, especially if it is a paid feature, you must have the right marketing to make sure that the customers feel that they are paying a good price and getting a lot in return.
+Another important thing about monetization is that it is very dependent on all of the above steps.
+Especially if it is a paid feature, you must have the right marketing to make sure that the customers feel that they are paying a good price and getting a lot in return.

 One thing that you might have noticed is that advertisements are shown while you are using a free application.
 This is done to drive in a bit of finance to help support the free app.
 This, of course, can take two paths: Either customers altogether ignore the presence of these ads, or they make use of the ads.
 Meanwhile, on the other side, some customers would really prefer an ad-free experience.

 If it is the latter, then it is easy to charge them a nominal amount to upgrade to a ‘pro’ version in which they are exempted from the ads, thereby, driving customization to users and, to you, more up-front finance.